joao-martins-inf/Advanced-programming_Java_Project_18-19/README.md

 English:

+project made by: João Martins and David Távares in JAVA NetBeansIDE 8.2

 The project consists on the development of a desktop application for generating routes in a biological park and give the client the respective ticket.